Nashville State Community College: Dickson

-The Dickson campus is located at 206 West Walnut Street.
-Students at the Dickson site can take courses applicable toward an Associate of Applied Science, Associate of Arts, or Associate of Science degrees.
+The Dickson campus is located at 206 West Walnut Street, in the heart of downtown Dickson.
+In late 2023, Nashville State, TCAT Dickson, and TriStar Horizon Medical Center announced the pending construction and opening of a Dickson County Center for Higher Education, which will be home to Nashville State’s Dickson campus when it opens.
+It will be located on Hwy 46, just south of I-40.
+Students at the Dickson campus can take courses applicable toward an Associate of Applied Science, Associate of Arts, or Associate of Science degrees.

 Clarksville

 The Clarksville campus is located at 1760 Wilma Rudolph Blvd.
 Clarksville, TN 37040.
-It was announced in 2022, that the campus, which will be the a community-based, Center for Higher Education, will be undergoing an approximate $35 million dollar renovation and expansion.
+The campus, which will be a community-based Center for Higher Education, is currently undergoing an approximate $35 million renovation and expansion.
 The campus offers 15 associate degree programs and four technical certificate programs.
 Nashville State has partnered with Clarksville-Montgomery County School System (CMCSS) and Austin Peay State University on a Teacher Residency Program.
 This program is available to CMCSS classified employees and graduating seniors, and Montgomery County residents.

-Cookeville

-This campus is now part of the Vol State Community College as an extended campus and no longer part of Nashville State Community College.